wp-plugins/a-better-prezi-wordprezi/readme.txt

 Install and activate.

 If you ever edited your .htaccess file, make sure your manually created rules are `outside` the #Wordpress markers, or they will be deleted.
 This is not for my plugin only but every time WordPress or other plugin saves its rules (e.g. changing permalink structure) it replaces everything between the `# BEGIN Wordpress` and `# END WordPress` comments.

+== Frequently Asked Questions ==
+Q: How do I upload my presentation?
+A: Use the code and player provided by Slidedynamic.com

 == Changelog ==